12 jurors about to decide Derek Chauvin's fate after closing arguments

 "Most attorneys are pretty good about adhering to that," said David Schultz, law professor at the University of Minnesota and at Mitchell Hamline Law School in St. Paul.
 "Cahill is pretty strict, but he's going to give them as much leeway as possible."

-After final arguments, Cahill will instruct the jurors on how they should apply the law on each count alleged against the 45-year-old defendant.
+Before final arguments, Cahill instructed the jurors on how they should apply the law on each count alleged against the 45-year-old defendant.
 Attorneys interviewed said jurors often do not absorb instructions all that well, and their importance tends to be more about a judge giving them correctly in order to not inspire defense appeals.

 "There have been lots of times judges have given the wrong instructions," Schultz said.
 "Getting the instructions right is really important. ...
 This is the judge summarizing the law.
 And if the judge gets it wrong, the repercussions are enormous."